Behavioral Communities and the Atomic Structure of Networks: A Model

-Nodes inside an atom always behave the same as all other nodes in the same atom in all conventions for $q$, and if they are in different atoms then there is some convention under which behave differently.
-Thus, there is a behavioral sense in which these nodes are tied together and define a community.
-These atoms are also subsets of any convention, and conventions are necessarily unions of atoms, and thus the atoms are the basic building blocks of coordinated behaviors in a society.
+Note that some atoms may not be conventions by themselves.
+For instance, the red nodes in Figure \ref{ExampleCommunity} are never their own convention.
+However, every convention is a union of atoms.
+In particular, nodes inside an atom behave the same way in every $q$-convention, and if two nodes are in different atoms then there is some convention under which they behave differently.
+Consequently, conventions are necessarily unions of atoms, and thus the atoms are the basic building blocks of coordinated behaviors.